Andrew McCutchen Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in the league.
+- The Red Sox pitching staff ranked 19th in MLB last season with a collective 8.5 strikeouts per nine innings.

-- The Red Sox had a 4.54 team ERA that ranked 25th among all league pitching staffs.
+- The Red Sox's 4.54 team ERA ranked 25th among all MLB pitching staffs.

-- Red Sox pitchers combined to surrender 185 total home runs at a rate of 1.1 per game (23rd in baseball).
+- Red Sox pitchers combined to give up 185 total home runs last year (1.1 per game).
+That ranked 23rd in baseball.

+- The Red Sox are sending Kluber (0-1) out to make his second start of the season.

+- His last appearance was on Thursday against the Baltimore Orioles, when the right-hander tossed 3 1/3 innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.